Answer Generation for Questions With Multiple Information Sources in E-Commerce: Proposed approach

 \subsection{Relevancy prediction}

 The candidates available in the dataset are quite high in number for common questions and fewer in number for unique/rare questions.
 Also, these candidates are sometimes repetitive or irrelevant in their ability to answer the query.
 Using many candidates for generation will increase computation time and will make it difficult for the model to give attention to the right information.
-Hence, it is important to rank them with respect to their relevance with the question and their importance in answering it.
-We propose to model the relevancy prediction task as a Next Sentence Prediction approach with the question as the first sentence and each candidate as the potential second sentence.
-The intuition behind this modelling strategy is that any candidate that is relevant for answering a question will be the sentence immediately following it in a paragraph.
+Hence, it is important to rank them with respect to their relevance to the question and their importance in answering it.
+We propose to model relevancy prediction as a Next Sentence Prediction task with the question as the first sentence and each candidate as the potential second sentence.
+The intuition behind this modeling strategy is that any candidate that is relevant for answering a question will be the sentence immediately following it in a paragraph.
 Any other sentence that is irrelevant will be a random sentence.
-Thus, a well trained NSP model should be able to identify an important and relevant candidate from a random one. \\ Let $n^i$ be the number of candidates available for question $Q^i$.
-The question $Q^i$ and a candidate $x^i_k$ are concatenated, tokenized, and passed to an embedding layer.
+Thus, a well-trained NSP model should be able to identify an important and relevant candidate from a random one.

+Let $n^i$ be the number of candidates available for question $Q^i$.
+The question $Q^i$ and a candidate $x^i_j$ are concatenated, tokenized, and passed to an embedding layer.
 The word embeddings along with their positional signals are passed to a transformer encoder whose head predicts the Next Sentence label.

-$";"$ denote the appropriate concatenation of input sentences as required by the pretrained transformer in use.
-The relevancy prediction task is trained to minimize the cross entropy loss,
+$";"$ denote the appropriate concatenation of input sentences as required by the pre-trained transformer in use.
+The relevancy prediction task is trained to minimize the binary cross entropy loss,

-where $y^i_k$ is the ground truth label indicating the relevancy of the candidate.
+where $y^i_j$ is the ground truth label indicating the relevancy of the candidate and $N_1$ refers to the number of data points in Dataset $D1$.